 May and June can be a good time for traveling, there will be considerably fewer people, but the weather can be still cold and some trails closed because of the snow.

-It differs from year to year (for example the 2018 winter was incredibly cold, and the snow was in the mountains until the beginning of July).
+It differs from year to year (for example the 2018 and 2019 winter were incredibly cold, and the snow was in the mountains until the beginning of July).

 FOR HOW LONG IS THE BEST TO PLAN TRAVELING IN THE CANADIAN ROCKIES

 When planning your trip to the Canadian Rockies, do not forget that Canada is a vast country and distances are large, so always make sure you have time to get from one place to another.

 From our experience, we think that anything between ten days and three weeks is perfect as you will have plenty of time to soak in all the beauty.